man > perl5120delta(1)

 made up entirely of punctuation symbols.
 It is now deprecated to make names that don't

-very few other characters, namely spaces, dashes, parentheses and colons.
-Because of
+few other characters, namely spaces, dashes, parentheses and colons.
+Because of the added

-the added meaning of "\N" (See ""\N" experimental regex escape"), names that look like
+meaning of "\N" (See ""\N" experimental regex escape"), names that look like curly brace

 Deprecated Modules

-and should be installed from CPAN instead.
-Distributions on CPAN which require these
+should be installed from CPAN instead.
+Distributions on CPAN which require these should

-should add them to their prerequisites.
-The core versions of these modules warnings
+add them to their prerequisites.
+The core versions of these modules warnings will issue a

-then you should carefully consider the repercussions of core module deprecations.
-You
+you should carefully consider the repercussions of core module deprecations.
+You may want

-may want to consider shipping your default build of Perl with packages for some or all
+to consider shipping your default build of Perl with packages for some or all deprecated

-deprecated modules which install into "vendor" or "site" perl library directories.
+modules which install into "vendor" or "site" perl library directories.
+This will inhibit

-deprecation warnings specific to your packaging system or distribution of Perl,
+warnings specific to your packaging system or distribution of Perl, consistent with how

 You can silence these deprecation warnings by installing the modules in question from